AndrewKeYanzhe/frametime-analyser/README.md

 2. Open `Frametime Analyser.py` in a text editor and set `file_path` to the location of your video
 3. Run `Frametime Analyser.py`

+Notes
+* Input video must be encoded at 60FPS
+* OpenCV decodes video in software, so a fast CPU is recommended. i7-3770 is sufficient for H.264 1080p.
+H.265 or higher resolutions would require a faster CPU

 ## Technical Overview

 Key processing steps